The ethics of travelling to Burma

 Where can you find out more about the issues?

-The Burma Campaign UK works for human rights, democracy and development in Myanmar and is part of a larger international organisation.
+The Burma Campaign UK works for human rights, democracy and development in Burma and is part of a larger international organisation.
 Its website is an excellent source of information.
 The UK Foreign & Commonwealth’s official site has details of William Hague’s visit in January 2012.

 Against the motion were Mark Farmaner, Director of the Burma Campaign UK; Benedict Rogers, Southeast Asia team leader for Christian Solidarity Worldwide; and Brad Adams, Executive Director of Human Rights Watch Asia Division.

 We attended the debate, which provided an interesting introduction to the main arguments for and against sanctions, although the debate on tourism was only given slight coverage.

 Does tourism revenue make a significant difference to the survival and power of the regime in Burma?